Master of Arts in Educational Leadership Online Degree

 Delivered in an interactive online learning environment, Queens comprehensive Educational leadership online curriculum prepares its graduates to qualify for licensure as a K-12 principal in North Carolina.

 Course materials and assignments were designed by our faculty to give you the hands-on training necessary to face the daily challenges of school administration, including community building, dispute resolution, and budget management.
+Simulations are built into every course of this program that emulate real-world scenarios.

 Strategic, instructional, and cultural leadership is key to this 33-credit curriculum.
 The flexibility in completing your internship during the school year allows you to end your program around the peak hiring time for K–12 schools.